Foluwa/mscthesis/README.md

 ### Model Descriptions

-- **ARIMA Model**: ARIMA is a statistical model used for time series forecasting.
-It combines autoregression (AR), differencing (I), and moving average (MA) to capture the dynamics of a time series.
+- **ARIMA Model**: The autoregressive integrated moving average (ARIMA) model merges autoregressive (AR) and moving average (MA) components with differencing to handle non-stationary data.

-- **LSTM Model**: LSTM is a type of recurrent neural network (RNN) capable of learning long-term dependencies.
-It is particularly useful for sequential data like time series due to its ability to retain information over time.
+- **LSTM Model**: Long-short-term memory (LSTM) is a highly developed form of recurrent neural network architecture specifically designed to model temporal sequences and long-range dependencies more effectively than traditional recurrent neural networks

 ### Results and Evaluation
-The notebook includes a detailed comparison of the ARIMA and LSTM models based on various evaluation metrics like Mean Squared Error (MSE), Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).
+The notebook includes a detailed comparison of the ARIMA and LSTM models based on various evaluation metrics like Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE) and Adjusted R-Squared.
 The results section highlights the strengths and weaknesses of each model in forecasting stock prices.

 ### References
 You can reach me via [moronfoluwaakintola@gmail.com](mailto:moronfoluwaakintola@gmail.co)